 In addition to the support we give to Scottish conservation organisations we also invest in the local community.
 From schools to mountain rescue.
 From care homes to community centres.
 Highland Titles have stepped up to the plate to support good causes throughout Lochaber and Appin.
 Conservation means nothing if there is not a local community to maintain it.
 And the tens of thousands of visitors that we bring to the Glencoe area materially helps local businesses to flourish.
 Whenever possible we use local workmen and craftsmen on our Nature Reserves.
 In addition, as part of our celebration of Scottish heritage, we support and attend various Scottish festivals and Highland games throughout the world.
 We always welcome the chance to meet our lairds and ladies.

 We have a representative on the land every day to meet and greet the thousands of people that visit their plots every year.
 We hosted our first Highland Gathering in May 2013, which was attended by Lords and Ladies from as far away as Australia, USA and Canada, as well as representatives from the UK national media.
 The 2014 “homecoming” was held at prestigious Glencoe House in May 2014 when lairds from around the world met local people and sampled highland hospitality at its best.
 The annual gatherings have proved so popular that the May 2015 Gathering had to be moved to the much larger Glencoe hotel, The Isles of Glencoe, and hosted 120 lairds for the three day event.
-The 2017 Gathering was sold out again and 2018, the 6th Gathering, is set to be the best ever!
+The 2017 Gathering was sold out again and 2018, the 6th Gathering, has been the best ever!